Nextracer1/MovementRandomizer/README.md

-<br>Make sure you do this syntax exactly as it is here, because the program is VERY delicate when it comes to reading the file lol
+<br>Make sure you do this syntax exactly as it is here, because the program is VERY delicate when it comes to reading the file lol<br>
 If you do something differently it'll probably either crash or make the convar fail to change in-game